eecs280staff/tutorials/docs/setup_visualstudio.md

 Set a project name, we'll call our example project `p1-stats`.
 Pick a location where you'll store your projects.
 Check "Place solution and project in the same directory.
 We recommend this in EECS 280 so that everyone has a one-level structure (`p1-stats/main.cpp`) instead of a two-level structure (`p1-stats/p1-stats/main.cpp`).
 Click "Next".

 <div class="primer-spec-callout warning" markdown="1">
 **Pitfall:** Avoid paths that contain spaces.
-Spaces causes problems with some command line tools.
+Spaces cause problems with some command line tools.

 | Bad Example     | Good Example   |
 |-----------------|----------------|